Generalization of Gibbs and Langevin Monte Carlo Algorithms in the Interpolation Regime: Bounds for Markov processes and Langevin Monte Carlo

-For this section, we assume $\mathcal{H}=\mathbb{R}^{d}$ and an isotropic Gaussian prior $\pi$ of width $\sigma$.
-We condition on the training data $\mathbf{x}$, reference to which we omit.
 The Gibbs posterior is an idealization, from which it is impossible to sample directly.
-Nevertheless a number of works \citep{raginsky2017non, dalalyan2017user,brosse2018promises,vempala2019rapid,dwivedi2019log,nemeth2021stochastic,balasubramanian2022towards} discuss algorithms (SGLD, ULA, MALA, etc, here summarized as Langevin Monte Carlo (LMC)), capable of approximating a probability measure $\nu$ on $\mathbb{R}^{d}$ of the form $\nu \propto \exp \left( -V\right) $ or some nearby limiting distribution.
-In the following, we discuss one of these algorithms.
+Nevertheless, several works describe Markov processes, here summarized as Langevin Monte Carlo (LMC), capable of approximating a probability measure $\nu$ on $\mathbb{R}^{d}$ of the form $\nu \propto \exp \left( -V\right) $, or some nearby limiting distribution.